IBM/sample-app-gitops/README.md

 # Uninstall Application

-To uninstall the application, choose the Application named `robot-shop-app` from Argo CD `Applications` page, then click `DELETE` button.
+To uninstall the application, choose the Application named `sample-robot-shop` from Argo CD `Applications` page, then click `DELETE` button.
 This will bring down the application.
 Wait for a while till the Application along with its child Applications are all completely deleted, then go to check the menu on the top right side of OpenShift Console, you will see the menu item for the application has been removed.